Data Privacy Policy

 11.1 General

-Furthermore, the conference tools process the duration of the conference, start and end (time) of participation in the conference, number of participants and other “context information” related to the communication process (metadata).
-Furthermore, the provider of the tool processes all the technical data required for the processing of the online communication.
-This includes, in particular, IP addresses, MAC addresses, device IDs, device type, operating system type and version, client version, camera type, microphone or loudspeaker and the type of connection.
+In addition, we process all technical data required to process online communication.
+This includes, in particular, IP addresses, MAC addresses, device number, type, operating system type and version, client version, camera type, microphone or loudspeaker and the type of connection.

-Should content be exchanged, uploaded, or otherwise made available within the tool, it is also stored on the servers of the tool provider.
-Such content includes, but is not limited to, cloud recordings, chat/ instant messages, voicemail uploaded photos and videos, files, whiteboards, and other information shared while using the service.
+If content is exchanged, uploaded or otherwise provided within the service, it may be stored at least temporarily on the service providers' servers.
+Such content includes, in particular, cloud recordings, chat or instant messages, call recordings, uploaded photos and videos, files, drawings and other information shared while using the service.

-Please note that we do not have complete influence on the data processing procedures of the tools used.
-Our possibilities are largely determined by the corporate policy of the respective provider.
-Further information on data processing by the conference tools can be found in the data protection declarations of the tools used, and which we have listed below this text.
+Please note that we do not have full influence on the data processing operations of the services used.
+Our options are largely determined by the corporate policy of the respective provider.
+For more information on data processing by the conference services, please refer to the individual descriptions that we have listed below this text.

-Data collected directly by us via the video and conference tools will be deleted from our systems immediately after you request us to delete it, revoke your consent to storage, or the reason for storing the data no longer applies.
-Stored cookies remain on your end device until you delete them.
-Mandatory legal retention periods remain unaffected.
+The data collected directly by us via the video and conference services will be deleted from our systems as soon as you request us to delete it, revoke your consent to store it, or the purpose for which it was stored no longer applies.
+Stored cookies remain on your device until you delete them.
+Mandatory statutory retention periods remain unaffected.

-We have no influence on the duration of storage of your data that is stored by the operators of the conference tools for their own purposes.
-For details, please directly contact the operators of the conference tools.
+We have no influence over the storage duration of your data, which may be stored by the operators of the confer-ence services for their own purposes or on your behalf.
+For details, please contact the operators of the confer-ence services directly.

 11.2 Microsoft Teams Ireland

 We use Microsoft Teams.
-The provider is Microsoft Ireland Operations Limited, The Atrium Building, Block B, Carmanhall Road, Sandyford Business Estate, Dublin 18, registered office:70 Sir Rogerson's Quay, Dublin 2, Ireland.
-In rare support cases, the parent company, Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA has access to your data as a sub-processor.
-The USA is an unsecure third country.
-This access is secured by standard contract clauses.
+The provider is Microsoft Ireland Operations Limited, The Atrium Building, Block B, Car-manhall Road, Sandyford Business Estate, Dublin 18, registered office:70 Sir Rogerson's Quay, Dublin 2, Ireland.
+In rare support cases, the parent company, Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, United States of America has access to your data as a sub-processor.
+The USA is generally an unsafe third coun-try.
+This access is secured by standard data protection clauses.
+The USA is currently considered a safe third country because there is a valid adequacy decision and Microsoft fulfils the condition of being involved in the TADPF.
+In addition, we ensure that data processing in non-secure third countries also meets the requirements of the GDPR by means of a data protection impact assessment.
+Details on data processing can be found in the Microsoft Teams privacy policy: https://privacy.microsoft.com/de-de/privacystatement.

 If your job application should result in your recruitment, the data you have submitted will be archived on the grounds of § 26 GDPR and Art.
 6(1)(b) GDPR for the purpose of implementing the employment relationship in our data processing system.